-As part of Specialty Training all Specialty Registrars are required to complete an initial three month whole time equivalent (WTE) placement in health protection after passing the DFPH exam.
+As part of Specialty Training all Specialty Registrars are required to complete an initial minimum of three month whole time equivalent (WTE) placement in health protection after passing the DFPH exam.
 During this placement a safe on-call assessment will be undertaken before progression to on-call out of hours work.

 Health Protection Training Policy